+the commission shall promptly investigate the same, with such hearing and upon such notice as the commission may prescribe, and unless the commission shall find that the proposed transaction is unlawful or is inconsistent with the public interest, it shall give its consent and approval in writing.

-- 6. Section 62-9-5 of the Public Utility Act states that the Commission may approve the abandonment of a utility facility if the present and future public convenience and necessity do not otherwise require the continuation of the use of the facility.
+7. Section 62-9-5 of the Public Utility Act states that the Commission may approve the abandonment of a utility facility if the present and future public convenience and necessity do not otherwise require the continuation of the use of the facility.
 The Commission has held that there must be a showing of a net benefit in order to approve a utility plant's abandonment.
-By its terms, the Energy Transition Act establishes benefits to the state from the transition away from coal-fired generation to cleaner energy resources with the use of lower-cost securitized financing. - 7.
-Historically, the Commission has used four factors from what is referred to as the Commuters' Committee2 case as a guide to determining if an abandonment results in a net benefit.
-These historical factors examined: (1) the extent of the carrier's loss on the particular branch or portion of the service, and the relation of that loss to the carrier's operation as a whole; (2) the use of the service by the public and prospects for future use; (3) a balancing of the carrier's loss with the inconvenience and hardship to the public upon discontinuance of service; and (4) the availability and adequacy of substitute service. - 8.
-PNM's testimonies and exhibits provide substantial factual evidence that abandonment of Four Corners is in the public interest under the Public Utility Act and Energy Transition Act, as well as the Commuters' Committee case.
-Among other things, PNM demonstrates the following: - a.
-The terms of the Energy Transition Act allow PNM to abandon its interest in Four Corners through securitization of defined abandonment costs, provided PNM's generation portfolio used to serve retail customers meets emissions limitations specified in the new law.
-With the abandonment of the plant, PNM anticipates it will be in compliance with the environmental standards of performance for PNM's portfolio used to serve customers, as contained in § 62-18-10(D) of the Energy Transition Act.
+By its terms, the Energy Transition Act establishes benefits to the state from the transition away from coal-fired generation to cleaner energy resources with the use of lower-cost securitized financing.

+- 8. Historically, the Commission has used four factors from what is referred to as the Commuters' Committee case as a guide to determining if an abandonment results in a net benefit.
+These historical factors examined: (1) the extent of the carrier's loss on the particular branch or portion of the service, and the relation of that loss to the carrier's operation as a whole; (2) the use of the service by the public and prospects for future use; (3) a balancing of the carrier's loss with the inconvenience and hardship to the public upon discontinuance of service; and (4) the availability and adequacy of substitute service. - 9.
+The Commission applies a two-step analysis to requests to abandon and transfer interests in a utility facility.
+First, the Commission considers whether the proposed abandonment results in a net benefit to the public interest.
+The quantifiable and unquantifiable benefits of the proposed abandonment must outweigh the costs for the Commission to approve the action.
+If the utility satisfies the standard for approval of the abandonment, the Commission then moves to the second step in the analysis: whether the proposed sale of utility assets results in "no net detriment" to the public.
+No net detriment requires that the quantifiable and unquantifiable benefits of the transaction at least equal the costs of the transaction. - 10.
+PNM's direct and supplemental testimonies and exhibits provide substantial factual evidence that: abandonment and transfer of Four Corners is not unlawful and or contrary to the public interest under the Public Utility Act and Energy Transition Act, pursuant to NMSA 1978, Sections 62-6-12, 62-6-13, 62-9-5, 62-18-2, 62-18-4, 62-18-5, and 62-18-10; and meets the Commission's conditions for approval of abandonment as having net benefits, in accordance with the Commuters' Committee standards applied by the Commission.
+Among other things, PNM demonstrates the following:

-2 Commuters' Committee v.
+&lt;sup>4 Commuters' Committee v.
 Pennsylvania Public Utility Commission, 170 Pa.
 Superior Ct.
 596, 604-605, 88 A.2d 420, 424 (1952).